Logicify/mautic-advanced-templates-bundle/README.md

 Once installed, the plugin is ready to be used (no configuration required).
 Shortly saying, the text between `{% TWIG_BLOCK %}` and `{% END_TWIG_BLOCK %}` in your emails will be treated as a TWIG template.
 Please check out [TWIG official documentation](https://twig.symfony.com/doc/2.x/templates.html) to familiarize yourself with syntax and capabilities.

 You can also avoid lots of copy-and-paste with `include()` function available in templates.
-Just put reusable pieces of templates into Dynamic Content entity and use it in your main email templates (see examples below).
+Just put reusable pieces of templates into Dynamic Content entity and use it in your main email templates, see examples below:

+ 1. Basic scenario
+ 2. Rendering structured data
+ 3. Reusable code snippets
+ 4. RSS support
+ 5. RSS related items to contact's segments
+ 6.

 Note: The context will be shared with included template so each variable available outside will be available in the included snippet.